maysax/lone-worker-safety-deepAI/README.md

-# Worker safety with AWS DeepLens and Amazon Rekognition
+# Lone Worker safety using Amazon DeepLens and Rekognition

-Use AWS DeepLens and Amazon Rekognition to build an application that helps identify if a person at a construction site is wearing the right safety gear, in this case, a hard hat.
+My eploratory project to use AWS DeepLens and Amazon Rekognition to build an application that helps identify if a person at a construction site is wearing the right safety gear, in this case, a hard hat.

 ## Learning objectives
 In this lab you will learn the following: